 This module looks at the practical policy challenges that new technologies pose.
-Specifically, it consolidates and extends the formal work of the modules Technology Policy: Concepts & Frameworks, and Economics Foundations of Technology Policy, through a series of guest lectures by practicing policy makers in government and business dealing with new technologies such as AI, fintech, healthcare, telecoms, cyber security, autonomous vehicles and digital platforms.
+Specifically, it consolidates and extends the formal work of the modules Technology Policy: Concepts & Frameworks, and Economics Foundations of Technology Policy, through a series of guest lectures by practicing policy makers in government and business dealing with new technologies such as AI, fintech, healthcare, telecoms, cyber security, autonomous vehicles, digital platforms and others.
 It gives access to a range of policy-oriented issues that examine the drivers, impacts and consequences of technology and policy developments within and across sectors, countries and regions.

 This module is a survey of three distinct yet related forces – business, government and technology – in the context of emerging economies.
-Each of these forces individually plays an important role in how emerging economies in Asia, Africa and Latin America are striving to grow while controlling inequality and ensuring sustainability.
+Each of these forces individually plays an important role in how emerging economies are striving to grow while controlling inequality and ensuring sustainability.
 Increasingly these forces also interact with each other in both positive and negative, predictable and unanticipated ways.

-The module focuses on social cost benefit analysis (CBA) of policy and the econometrics of policy evaluation.
-The first half of the course covers how to do the analysis – evaluation of outputs, inputs and their discounting – looking at how to handle risk and distributional issues within the analysis and going on to examine a number of case studies (such as the evaluation of a national smart energy meter roll out, or investments to increase internet speeds).
+The module focuses on social cost benefit analysis of policy and the econometrics of policy evaluation.
+The first half of the course covers how to do the analysis – evaluation of outputs, inputs and their discounting – looking at how to handle risk and distributional issues within the analysis and going on to examine a number of case studies.

-Once you’ve learned where to start with doing a cost benefit analysis, and also how to read impact assessments and government CBAs of policy and challenge them appropriately, we then focus on those applied econometric methods that are used in evaluating the impacts of programmes/policies.
-Through case studies you are equipped with a clear understanding of the data requirements, assumptions, and types of conclusions that can be drawn from i) randomised and natural experiments, ii) difference-in-difference analysis, iii) regression discontinuity design approaches, and iv) instrumental variable estimation.
+The second half focuses on applied econometric methods that are used in evaluating the impacts of programmes/policies.
+Through case studies students are equipped with a clear understanding of the data requirements, assumptions, and types of conclusions that can be drawn from randomised and natural experiments, difference-in-difference analysis, regression discontinuity design approaches, and instrumental variable estimation.